 On October 16, 1854, the first anti-slavery newspaper was established to voice the sentiments of the New England Emigrant Society.
 The newspaper called the Kansas Pioneer further enraged the pro-slavery supporters.

 Pro-slavery Missourians flooded the state to vote at the first election in November 1854, where armed pro-slavery advocates intimidated voters and stuffed ballot boxes.
 Andrew H. Reeder was elected as the first territorial governor of Kansas.

 Another election was held in March 1855 for the first territorial legislature.
 With the pro-slavery advocates winning again, the members ousted all Free-State members, secured the removal of Governor Andrew Reeder, adopted proslavery statutes, and began to hold their sessions at Lecompton, Kansas about twelve miles from Lawrence.
-Severe penalties were leveled against anyone who spoke or wrote against slaveholding and those who assisted fugitives could be put to death or sentenced to ten years hard labor.
+Severe penalties were leveled against anyone who spoke or wrote against slaveholding and those who assisted fugitives could be put to death or sentenced to ten years of hard labor.

-In July 1855, the first territorial capitol of Kansas was completed of native stone at the now extinct town of Pawnee on the Fort Riley reservation.
-However, due to its distance from Missouri and the pro-slavery faction that controlled the Kansas legislature, its use was short lived.
+In July 1855, the first territorial capitol of Kansas was completed of native stone at the now-extinct town of Pawnee on the Fort Riley reservation.
+However, due to its distance from Missouri and the pro-slavery faction that controlled the Kansas legislature, its use was short-lived.

 Though the pro-slavery tickets had won the earlier elections in 1854 and 1855, the results were not accepted by free-soilers and a rival government was set up at Topeka in October 1855.
 Southern sympathizers – not only from Missouri but from as far away as Alabama – began to form paramilitary bands to destroy the abolitionist power in Kansas.